Ayush10/leon/.github/ISSUE_TEMPLATE.md

 <!--

-Thanks for your interest in Leon! ❤️
+Thanks for your interest in tridev! ❤️

 Please check if there is no similar issue before creating this one.